 - We don’t hike with trekking poles, but many people use them on the Wind Ridge hike for stability and to take some pressure off their knees during the very steep descent.
 If you bring trekking poles, ensure your day bag has straps which can hold your poles as you tackle the rock climb or scramble.

 - Bring a small first aid kit designed for hiking.
-With the steep trail and scrambling involved, there’s a good chance someone will slip and fall.
+With the steep trail and scrambling involved, there’s a chance someone will slip and fall.

 - Bring Layers – Even in summer, it can get cold in the deep forest sections, especially near the creek crossings, so bring some extra layers of clothing.
 As a bonus, long sleeve shirts and pants will help fend off the annoying mosquitos in this section.